FOREX-Euro drops after ECB holds rates unchanged, warns on Ukraine

 “The bigger risk in the market is the downside for the euro.
 I think it bears out Draghi’s point in that the market already accepts (Europe‘s) economic recovery is fragile, moderate and uneven,” he added, referring to comments from ECB President Mario Draghi earlier on Thursday.

-Following the bank’s monetary policy meeting, Draghi said the Ukraine crisis has added to risks surrounding the euro zone’s weak and uneven economic recovery.
+Following the bank’s monetary policy meeting, Draghi said the Ukraine crisis has added to risks of the euro zone’s weak and uneven economic recovery.

-The head of NATO called for Russia to “step back from the brink” of war by pulling its troops back from the Ukrainian border and warned Moscow risked further isolation.
+The greenback rebounded from Wednesday’s 1-1/2 week low against the Japanese yen, which sagged on news that Japan’s public pension fund plans to increase allocation to the domestic stock market.
+The dollar rose 0.24 percent to 102.34 yen.

-Russian-backed rebels shot down a Ukrainian Mig-29 fighter plan and a military helicopter on Thursday.
+After a bullish month of trading that raised expectations of a longer-lasting rally, the greenback was just below 11-month highs against a trade-weighted basket of major currencies.

-The dollar gave up gains on the yen made after news that Japan’s public pension fund plans to increase asset allocations to the domestic stock market.
-The dollar fell 0.09 percent to 102 yen.
+The yen, attractive for investors seeking shelter from growing tensions between the West and Russia, weakened as Tokyo shares pushed higher.
+Sources told Reuters that Japan’s Government Pension Investment Fund plans to put over 20 percent of its funds in domestic stocks.
+That compares with a current 12 percent target.

-The U.S. dollar index held just below an 11-month high reached on Wednesday.
+Gains in equities tend to weigh on the safe-haven yen, as investors target riskier assets on expectations of making bigger returns.

-The Bank of England also left its benchmark interest rate unchanged at a record low 0.5 percent.
-Sterling fell 0.12 percent to $1.6832.
+“It is that news on the GPIF that has moved dollar-yen this morning,” said Daragh Maher, a currency strategist with HSBC in London.
+“We had some peculiar price action late yesterday that is also being retraced, but the GPIF story gave a fundamental rationale for the push higher.”

-The Aussie dollar fell after an unexpected jump in Australia’s jobless rate, dropping 0.9 percent to $0.9268 , having earlier hit $0.9263, its lowest level since early June.
-(Reporting by Daniel Bases; Additional reporting by Patrick Graham in London, Masayuki Kitano in Singapore, and Ian Chua in Sydney; Editing by Dan Grebler and Tom Brown)
+The Aussie fell after unexpected jump in Australia’s jobless rate, dropping 0.9 percent to $0.9268, having earlier hit $0.9263, its lowest level since early June.
+(Reporting by Daniel Bases; Additional reporting by Patrick Graham in London, Masayuki Kitano in Singapore, and Ian Chua in Sydney; Editing by Dan Grebler)